 Anxiety and Stress – If you are looking for anxiety relief, you may consider vaping CBD.
 Otherwise, you must keep this in mind that other forms of CBD may take 1 to 2 hours to go into effect.
-Researchers from the Neurotherapeutics also found that CBD may be useful in reducing anxiety in individuals with certain related disorders.
+Researchers from the Neurotherapeutics also found that CBD may be useful in reducing anxiety in people with certain related disorders.
 (Crippa JA, Derenusson GN, Ferrari TB, et al, 2011) (3)

 Different Ways to Take CBD

 CBD today is available in different forms.
 This allows people to take the approach that caters to their needs.

 Below are some of the most common ways to take CBD:

 Lotions and Creams – CBD infused topical creams are used to treat joint and muscle pains.
 They also help treat certain skin conditions like psoriasis and eczema.

 Tinctures and Oils – CBD oils are usually placed under the tongue using a dropper.
 The oral mucosa comes with tiny capillaries that help absorb the compounds quickly providing consumers with quick relief.
 Tinctures and oils are the best choices for all those who would prefer to not swallow capsules or pills.

 Gel Capsules – CBD capsules are mainly used for treating digestive issues and seizure disorders.
 The U.S. Food and Drug Administration recently approved the first high-potency CBD drug that helps treat seizure disorders.
 The con of using these capsules is that the time from ingestion to onset of effect can take a while.